catwell/cw-web/separateconcerns/blog/articles/2022-08-15-dependency-injection.md

 ## Supporting different implementations of dependencies

-This use case is less well-known but a very good use-case, especially in Lua.
+This is a less well-known but very good use-case, especially in Lua.
 Let us consider my JSON example above.
 Users of this code may want to use [dkjson](https://luarocks.org/modules/dhkolf/dkjson), but maybe they want to use a faster, pure C module, or maybe they are running in OpenResty and have [cjson](https://openresty.org/en/lua-cjson-library.html) available.
 With dependency injection, it's easy to just use it.

 ## Eliminating randomness